2600hz/kazoo/applications/crossbar/doc/faxes.md

 #### About Faxes

-The Faxes API exposes lots of ways to generate and fetch faxes.
+The Faxes API exposes lots of ways to send, track and process faxes.

 #### Schema